Likhithsai2580/JARVIS-MARK5/README.md

            super().__init__(config)
            # Initialize your extension here

-- Perplexica (AI-powered search engine)
-- OpenAI (Large Language Models)
-- Groq (API for querying knowledge graphs)
-- Anthropic (AI-powered search engine)
-- PyTorch (Deep learning framework)
-- Transformers (Library for transformer models)
-- PyGitHub (Python library for GitHub API)

-We would like to thank the contributors and maintainers of these projects for their hard work and dedication.

 ## Troubleshooting

 If you encounter any issues while using JARVIS-MARK5, please check the following: